MA Special Educational Needs

 PGCert in Provision for Children with Developmental Disorders

 If you are looking for a one year, part-time, evening programme in Special Educational Needs, you may be interested in our PGCert in Provision for Children with Developmental Disorders.

 This programme gives you the opportunity to study the Developmental Disorder modules in the MA Special Educational Needs programme, and you can always transfer your credits forward to MA Special Educational Needs should you decide to pursue a masters level programme once you have completed the PGCert.

 Many students follow this programme to enhance their prospects of a career working with children with SEN in educational or other contexts.
 Some students go on to complete research degrees in the area.

-Critical Study allows you to design and undertake a small-scale research project related to your own interests in the field of education.
+Critical Study/Dissertation allows you to design and undertake a small-scale research project related to your own interests in the field of education.

 - Directed Study in Education 1